2.5GbE vs 5GbE vs 10GbE: Small Business Upgrade Guide

 1. Select Your Speed Tier

-Use the decision tree in Section 3 to determine whether 2.5G, 5G, or 10G makes sense for your infrastructure and use case.
+Use the speed-selection guidance above to determine whether 2.5GbE, 5GbE, or 10GbE makes sense for your infrastructure and use case.
 Verify cable compatibility with your chosen speed.

 2. Choose Equipment